Tatsu-syo/noMeiryoUI/README.md

 No!!
 MeiryoUI ("Meiryo UI mo daikkirai!!" in Japanese) reinstates the capability to customize the user interface font on Windows, a feature that was removed by Microsoft since Windows 8.1.

 No!!
-MeiryoUI is currently in the alpha stage on Windows 11 22H2, check discussions for support.
+MeiryoUI is currently in the alpha stage on Windows 11 22H2, check [discussions](https://github.com/Tatsu-syo/noMeiryoUI/discussions) for support.

+## Requirements

+- Windows 8 or newer.
+- While No!!
+MeiryoUI might work on Windows Vista, it has not been actively tested for compatibility.

 ## Installation